csanadszilagyi/BookSearchApp/README.md

   "googleBooksApiKey": "..."
 }

-This application is only using the "list" functionality of the books api, so no Oauth 2 is needed.
+This application is only using the "list" functionality of the books api, so no Oauth 2 is needed at all.